-Ursulines respect the gospel imperative to work for justice, accepting individual and communal responsibility to help build the reign of God on earth, to empower the marginalized, and to use one's God-given gifts to make the world better for one's presence in it.
+Ursulines respect the gospel imperative to work for justice, to empower the marginalized, and to use one's God-given gifts to make the world better for one's presence in it.
 Social justice is a core value of social work and drives us to confront discrimination, oppression, and institutional inequities.

-The freedom to adapt and change, involves reading the signs of the times as a way to avoid fossilizing the past and remain open to an as-yet-undreamed-of future.
+The freedom to adapt and change involves reading the signs of the times as a way to avoid fossilizing the past and remain open to an as-yet-undreamed-of future.
 The social work profession, too, recognizes the importance of understanding the changing needs of communities and developing the skills that address the increasing complexities of social problems.
-This is evidenced by the recent revision of the CSWE accreditation standards, the periodic practice analyses of ASWB's examination program, progressive research that seeks best practices for helping clients and communities, and recognition of how ever-changing technologies play a role in people's lives.
+This is evidenced by the recent revision of the CSWE accreditation standards, the periodic practice analyses of ASWB's examination program, progressive research that seeks best practices for helping clients and communities, and recognition of how ever-changing technologies such as AI play a role in people's lives.